originphp/website/source/docs/model/callbacks.md

 To register a callback in the `initialize` method set the name of the method that you want to call on a specific event.

+> Callback methods should be set as protected, if not they can be called from outside of the `Model` and will therefore violate the principle of object encapsulation.

 ### beforeFind

 This is triggered before any find operation, the query options converted into an `ArrayObject` and then passed to the callback.
 Return `false` to halt the callbacks and find operation.